 The Mender Client can utilize private keys stored in Hardware Security Modules (HSM) or in Trusted Platform Modules (TPM).
 This is an additional layer of security which eliminates storage of private keys (secrets) as plain text files on the device, making it harder for an attacker to gain access to keys to impersonate devices.

-Starting with the Mender Client 2.4.0, the client uses OpenSSL for cryptographic operations, which enables usage of
+Starting with the Mender Client 2.4.0, the Client uses OpenSSL for cryptographic operations, which enables usage of

 OpenSSL Engine's as abstractions for HSM.